An Insiders Guide to Alta Ski Area

 WHERE TO GO FOR MID-DAY FUEL:

-If not eating at your lodge, Collins Grill is the place to grab a bite in the Wildcat Area.
+If not eating at your lodge, the Collins Grill is the place to grab a bite in the Wildcat Area.
 It is located one floor above Watson Cafe in Watson Shelter.
 After lunch, make the most of your last hours at Alta by repeating your favorite runs, or finding that inspiring line you spotted from the lift and sending it.

 WHY COME BACK?